dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 * **Job Orchestration:** Systems for scheduling, executing, distributing, and monitoring computational jobs (e.g., DataJoint Compute Service, custom scripts, Airflow, SLURM, Kubernetes).
 * **Web Interfaces, APIs, and System Integrations:** Tools for interactive data exploration, visualization, data entry (e.g., custom dashboards, JupyterHub), and integration with external systems (ELNs, LIMS, instruments).

 While these extensions build upon the core framework, they are generally **outside the scope of the base DataJoint specification**, allowing flexibility and choice in implementation.
-Various DIY implementations and DataJoint't commercial offerings may be diverge in implementing such extensions.
+Various DIY implementations and commercial offerings may diverge in implementing such extensions.

 ## The DataJoint Platform (not covered by the specs or open standard)